 Transporting Feral Hogs

-It is illegal to transport live feral hogs unless you have a proof of registration as a feral swine authorized transporter from the Louisiana Board of Animal Health within the Louisiana Department of Agriculture and Forestry.
+It is illegal to transport live feral hogs unless you have proof of registration as a feral swine-authorized transporter from the Louisiana Board of Animal Health within the Louisiana Department of Agriculture and Forestry.
+Completed applications should be sent to the Louisiana Department of Agriculture and Forestry.

 - Louisiana Feral Hog Task Force